1. IT Cosmetics CC+ Cream SPF 50+

 ~$10 | BB Cream | SPF 20 | 1 oz

-L'Oreal's Magic Skin Beautifier uses the same green color-converting technology as Dr. Jart+ Cicapair in a $10 drugstore formula.
-The coverage is slightly more than Maybelline Dream Fresh and the color-correcting effect visibly reduces redness -- particularly useful for combination and acne-prone skin that gets blotchy throughout the day.
-It's not as elegant as the Dr. Jart+ formula, but it's delivering 80% of the same visible result at a fraction of the price.
+L'Oreal's Magic Skin Beautifier uses a similar green color-adapting idea to Dr. Jart+ Cicapair in a $10 drugstore formula.
+The coverage is slightly more than Maybelline Dream Fresh and the color-correcting effect can visually soften redness -- particularly useful for combination and blemish-prone skin that gets blotchy throughout the day.
+It's not as elegant as the Dr. Jart+ formula, but it gives a believable drugstore version of the same makeup effect.

 SPF 20 is the weakest sun protection on this list -- if SPF is important to you, layer a dedicated SPF underneath.
 The formula comes in very limited shades (3), so it works best for fair-to-light skin tones.
 Oily skin types do well with this one as it has a more mattifying finish than Maybelline's formula.